News overview

 Articles

-Last study participant followed up in large-scale Ebola booster vaccination study in Mbandaka
+Last study participant followed up in unique Ebola vaccine booster trial in DRC

 A major milestone in the EBO-BOOST clinical trial brings us closer to more effective Ebola vaccination strategies and improved local outbreak preparedness.

 On Friday 17 April, the final participant in the EBO-BOOST clinical trial attended a routine follow-up visit at the Laboratoire provincial de santé publique et recherche in Mbandaka, the capital of Equateur Province in the Democratic Republic of the Congo (DRC).
-This moment marks an important milestone in the search for the optimal combination of Ebola booster vaccines and long-lasting immune protection against the virus.
+This moment marks an important milestone in the research on the optimal combination of Ebola booster vaccines and how the immune system responds to different combinations of two licensed Ebola vaccines.

 EBO-BOOST-study-participants-1.1 Study participants waiting outside the Provincial Laboratory of Mbandaka.